trvswgnr/quark-cms/README.md

 ## Getting started:

-1. Edit 'connection.php' and replace the variables with your local database user, pass, and preferred dbname.
+1. Open Terminal run `composer install` to install dependencies.
-1. Navigate to /setup.php and click Initialize Site button.
+1. Navigate to /setup.php, fill in database credentials and click Initialize Site button.
 1. Navigate to /create-post.php and create your first post.
 1. Posts are shown at /display-posts.php